riokuchlyan/VisuAlize/README.md

   - Dynamic graphs rendered with **D3.js**.
   - Chat-style interface for AI-driven company analysis.
   - Clean and modern UI for financial insights.
+  - Includes user dashboard with login functionality and a stock history feature for revisiting past searches.

 ## Usage Instructions